Stop saying 'cyber Pearl Harbor'

-Sen. Jon Kyl (R-Ariz.) soon did his Senate colleague one better in terms of warning of the gravity of a cyber Pearl Harbor by telling a June 10, 1998 meeting of the Senate Judiciary subcommittee on technology, terrorism and government information that as an analogy, Pearl Harbor "doesn't really work to describe the real danger that we face today."
+Sen. Jon Kyl (R-Ariz.) soon did his Senate colleague one better in doomsday prophesizing by telling a June 10, 1998 meeting of the Senate Judiciary subcommittee on technology, terrorism and government information that as an analogy, Pearl Harbor "doesn't really work to describe the real danger that we face today."
 He thought Pearl Harbor was too tame a reference.

-At this point, it appears the term started assuming the ubiquity it has today.
+Around this time, the term began assuming the ubiquity it has today.
 "The threat of an electronic Pearl Harbor or the threat of cyber-terrorism…is clearly one that's getting increasing attention in this building and throughout the government," said Pentagon spokesman Kenneth Bacon during a Dec.
 16, 1998 press conference.

 After that, the tempo appears not to have let up.
 There's then-Rep. Tom Davis (R-Va.) in the March 16, 2004 National Journal Technology Daily being quoted as stating that "computer viruses and other malicious activities by hackers create the 'potential for a cyber Pearl Harbor.'"